 The Covid-19 pandemic created significant societal and economic disruption.
-We continue to experience disruptions in supply chains and monetary inflation is at its highest levels in 40 years.
-We are seeing this translate into higher loss costs in our short-tail lines of business due to higher material costs and higher severity on business interruption claims.
-We have yet to see this inflation translate into higher loss cost trends in casualty lines, but we continue to closely monitor.
-It is possible we may see this translate into adverse medical costs on our workers compensation business as well as higher legal costs and bodily injury claims in our casualty business.
-There are potential offsetting factors such as changes in mix of utilization of particular medical services.
-The pandemic also disrupted the court systems and other aspects of the claims handling process.
-We have considered these impacts in selection of our LDFs as we return to a more normal operating environment.
+We saw this translate into higher loss costs in our short-tail, first party property/auto damage lines of business due to higher material costs and higher severity on business interruption claims.
+The Covid-19 pandemic also resulted in disruptions to court systems and other aspects of the claims handling process for longer-tail third-party liability claims.
+We have considered these impacts in selection of our LDFs as we return to more normal operating environment, but there is an increased level of uncertainty due to the impacts on historical patterns.